DISPLAY BRANDING & RETARGETING

 Long Tail Publishers – Small, sub-scale ad Publishers such as blogs to niche commercial sites.

-Longtail – Ad inventory with relatively low number of users (e.g. most blogs) or less desirable users (very young,
+Longtail – Ad inventory with relatively low number of users (e.g. most blogs) or less desirable users (very young, minimal disposable income, etc.).
+The longtail can be difficult to monetize.

 Media Plan – A holistic view of all your real-time media buys and direct media buys.